Pat Schroeder: Tenure

 She chaired the 1988 presidential campaign of Gary Hart in 1987 until his withdrawal, at which point she strongly considered entering the race, before announcing she would not in a tearful press conference on September 29, 1987.
 Schroeder's emotional demeanor sparked backlash from across the political spectrum, with conservatives dismissing her behavior, and feminist commentators feeling it made women politicians look less serious.
-In 2007, twenty years later, Schroeder said that she still received hate mail about the press conference, mostly from women, and said that it exposed a double standard for men and women in politics.
+In 2007, 20 years later, she said that she still received hate mail about the press conference, mostly from women, and said that it exposed a double standard for men and women in politics.
 She remarked, "Guys have been tearing up all along and people think it's marvelous", she said, citing episodes dating back to Ronald Reagan; but for female candidates, it remains off-limits.
 In 1989, she wrote a book titled Champion of the Great American Family: A Personal and Political Book that discussed her own personal story and legislative efforts to enact policy on family issues such as parental leave, child care, family economics, and family planning.

+Future Japanese prime minister Sanae Takaichi also served as a Congressional Fellow for Schroeder.

 Schroeder did not seek re-election in 1996, citing dissatisfaction with the House's Republican majority.
 She was succeeded by Colorado state house minority whip Diana DeGette, a fellow Democrat.
 In her farewell press conference, she joked about "spending 24 years in a federal institution", and titled her 1998 memoir, 24 Years of House Work...and the Place Is Still a Mess.